mesosphere/dcos-commons/README.md

   ```
   cd dcos-commons/ && ./build-dcos-docker.sh
   ```
-4. Visit your [DC/OS dashboard](http://172.17.0.2/) to verify your development environment is running,
+4. Visit the DC/OS cluster [dashboard](http://172.17.0.2/) to verify your development environment is running.

 5. Enter your development environment.
   ```